arunimshukla/Patterns/README.md

 # Patterns
-Collection of different patterns printedusing Python
+Collection of different patterns printed using Python